AMBER Alert – What You Need to Know

 - Create a free, private and secure Safety Profile for your household at www.smart911.com, which can include current photos and physical descriptions of your children.
 If a child goes missing and a family member calls 9-1-1, their Safety Profile will be displayed to the dispatcher allowing them to share the child’s photo and description to responders in the field immediately.

-Now you know about the AMBER Alert Program – how it started, the DOJ's guidelines for activating alerts and how it functions on mobile devices.
+You just learned about the AMBER Alert Program – how it started, the DOJ's guidelines for activating alerts and how it functions on mobile devices.
 You also learned how ti report a sighting, report a missing child and how to prepare before emergencies strike with Smart911.

 To learn more about the AMBER Alert Program, visit the Department of Justice's Amber Alert website.
 To help find missing children and fund critical outreach and prevention programs, donate to the National Center for Missing & Exploited Children® (NCMEC).